Ha0Tang/HCANet/README.md

 ## Evaluation
 We adopt four evaluation metrics in our work for evaluating the performance of the proposed XingVTON.
 There are Jaccard score (JS), structral similarity index measure (SSIM), learned perceptual image patch similarity (LPIPS), and Inception score (IS).

-Note that JS is used for the same clothing retry-on cases (with ground truth cases) in the first geometric matching stage, while SSIM and LPIPS are used for the same clothing retry-on cases (with ground truth cases) in the second try-ob stage.
-In addition, IS is used to for different clothing try-on (where no ground truth is available).
+Note that JS is used for the same clothing retry-on cases (with ground truth cases) in the first geometric matching stage, while SSIM and LPIPS are used for the same clothing retry-on cases (with ground truth cases) in the second try-on stage.
+In addition, IS is used for different clothing try-on (where no ground truth is available).

 ### For JS
 - Step1: Run```python test.py --name GMM --stage GMM --workers 4 --datamode test --data_list test_pairs_same.txt --checkpoint checkpoints/GMM_pretrained/gmm_final.pth```